Ali Mahdi Muhammad: Interim presidency and UN intervention

 In 1991, a multi-phased international conference on Somalia was held in neighbouring Djibouti.
 Aidid boycotted the first meeting in protest.
 Due to the legitimacy conferred on Muhammad by the Djibouti conference, he was subsequently recognized by the international community as the new President of Somalia.
 Djibouti, Egypt, Saudi Arabia, and Italy were among the countries that officially extended recognition to Muhammad's administration.
 However, Mahdi was not able to exert his authority beyond parts of the capital, and instead vied for power with other faction leaders in the southern half of the country and with autonomous subnational entities in the north.
 The competition for influence and resources between Muhammad and Aidid continued on through the 1992–95 United Nations missions to Somalia (UNOSOM I, UNOSOM II, and UNITAF), until Aidid's eventual death in 1996.

-During the 1992 famine, law enforcement services across Somalia collapsed, looters—some of who were linked to both Ali Mahdi and Aidid’s now demobilized rebel forces—raided supply routes and storage sites.
+During the 1992 famine, law enforcement services across Somalia collapsed, looters—some of whom were linked to both Ali Mahdi and Aidid’s now demobilized rebel forces—raided supply routes and storage sites.
 Following the rout of former President Barres forces, Mahdi and Aidid, lacking funds and a unifying military threat, struggled to control their younger fighters, some of whom turned to food theft for survival.
 As security deteriorated, UNOSOM I was established in April 1992 under Mohamed Sahnoun to facilitate humanitarian aid delivery.
 The shift to more aggressive UNOSOM II mission during 1993 raised suspicions among a wide spectrum of Somalis about the intentions of foreign troops.
 Concerns were voiced about the UN's possible attempts to reestablish a trusteeship.
 While Aidid's faction was particularly vocal about these apprehensions, Ali Mahdi also expressed similar concerns.
 The Bloody Monday raid of 12 July 1993 carried out in Mogadishu by American troops elicited such a strong reaction from the Somali public that even Ali Mahdi's forces began displaying open contempt for UNOSOM forces.'

 In 2000, Muhammad participated in another conference in Djibouti, where he lost a re-election bid to Barre's former Interior Minister Abdiqasim Salad Hassan.
 Muhammad gave a concession speech, indicating that he respected the outcome of the election and would support and work with the new President-elect.